samiemostafavi/SoapyADRV9361/README.md

 # SoapySDR driver for Analog Devices ADRV9361 SDR

-SoapyADRV9361 is a UDP based driver which is faster and lighter than LibIIO network context.
-Compared to LibIIO, SoapyADRV can use small buffers which is necessary for lateny-critical applications such as software LTE.
-Moreover, there is no TCP timing and processing overhead since SoapuADRV is based on UDP.
-UDP is the best option when the link between the SDR board and the processing unit is Ethernet which is reliable.
+SoapyADRV9361 is a UDP based driver for Analog Devices [ADRV9361](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adrv9361-z7035.html#eb-overview) SDR which is faster and lighter than [LibIIO](https://wiki.analog.com/resources/tools-software/linux-software/libiio) network context.
+Compared to LibIIO, SoapyADRV9361 can use small buffers which is necessary for lateny-critical applications such as software LTE.
+Moreover, there is no TCP handshake overhead since SoapyADRV is based on UDP.
+UDP streaming is the best option when the link between the SDR board and the processing unit is Ethernet which is reliable.

 <img src="doc/TestBedDetail.jpg?raw=true" alt="alt text" style="zoom: 67%;" />